Mapantsula: Plot

 Back in prison, all of the cells are full.
 Panic is being interrogated by Stander, who is outlining his extensive criminal history.
 On the last page, he leans back and notes, "I see you've been working for us."
 In another flashback, Panic is trailing an obviously rich woman on the street, eyeing her handbag.
 But before he has a chance, another man grabs it from her.
 Panic runs after him.
 He meets up with Dingaan and Pat in a bar, and recounts that he tripped up the thief and the woman rewarded him.
 The thief is in fact at the bar and confronts Panic.
 He is angry about Panic getting out of jail on an earlier occasion, accusing him of selling out to the authorities.
 Panic breaks a bottle and threatens to kill him.
 The other man runs.
 A white officers comes into Panic's cell and accuses all the men there of being terrorists.
 Panic is then taken to Stander's office, where Stander demands, "What do these communists want?"

 Back in Soweto, Panic steals a suit and dons it.
 He goes to Joyce's house to see Pat.
 Pat sends him away in anger.
 He refuses to leave.
 Joyce arrives and demands him to leave.
 He refuses.
 Joyce gets her dog and threatens Panic.
 He backs away from the house.
 Leaving, he picks up a brick and throws it through Joyce's window.
 In Stander's office, the police officer offers Panic coffee and food.
 He demands information from him about a man named Duma (Peter Sephima).
 Panic says he does not know him.
 Upon returning to his cell, he is accused by a fellow inmate of selling out to the authorities.
 Through another flashback, we find out that Pat has been fired.
-Sam takes Pat to a local gathering of the National African Congress, where the locals demand for the mayor (Steven Moloi) to keep from raising rents.
+Sam takes Pat to a local gathering of the African National Congress, where the locals demand for the mayor (Steven Moloi) to keep from raising rents.
 Duma first appears, speaking out against the mayor and the current order.

 The next morning, Ma Mobise wakes up a hung over Panic and demands he pay rent.
 He begrudgingly obliges.
 Ma Mobise then runs into her son, Sam, on the street.
-After telling him to stay out of trouble, Sam runs from an approaching police van.
+After she tells him to stay out of trouble, Sam runs from an approaching police van.
 Pat, meanwhile, meets with Duma, who urges her to return to Joyce and demand payment for benefits she was denied and the last week's wages.
 Pat goes to Joyce's, but is rebuffed by her former employer.
 Panic and Dingaan are in a mall.
 They spot a rich target and try to once again pull the trick they did earlier in the film.
 The man resists, grabbing the both of them.
 Panic stabs him and the two escape to a movie theater.
 Dingaan tells Panic he wants nothing more to do with him and leaves him.
 Panic in vain tries to get Pat back by going to her aunt's house.
 But he is sent away once again.